nyctophiliacme/Crypto-Manager/README.md

 	C:\Program Files\PostgreSQL\10\bin

+6. Now run the file db-setup.cmd.

 After the installation you are good to go!

-6. Clone the github repository.
+7. Clone the github repository.

 	git config --global url.https://github.com/.insteadOf git://github.com/

 	git clone git://github.com/nyctophiliacme/Crypto-Manager.git

 	Just run the file: run.cmd and the application is launched.

-Note: If you are unable to pull the files from github because of your organization's proxy network, run the following command:
+7. Note: If you are unable to pull the files from github because of your organization's proxy network, run the following command:

 	git config --global http.proxy http://proxyuser:proxypwd@proxy.server.com:8080
-change proxyuser to your proxy user change proxypwd to your proxy password change proxy.server.com to the URL of your proxy server change 8080 to the proxy port configured on your proxy server
+	change proxyuser to your proxy user
+	change proxypwd to your proxy password
+	change proxy.server.com to the URL of your proxy server change 8080 to the proxy port configured on your proxy server

 	eg) git config --global http.proxy http://www-proxy.us.oracle.com:80